 - Pecans - I actually use walnuts and pecans pretty interchangeably in carrot cake.

 - Sour Cream or Greek Yogurt - In a pinch, instead of cream cheese, I've used these two substitutes to make a tangy glaze.
 To do this, whisk together ½ cup sour cream (or yogurt), 1 cup powdered sugar, and 1 teaspoon vanilla extract until smooth.
 If needed, add a splash of milk to reach your desired consistency (or more sugar to thicken the glaze).
+Start with less milk and add slowly (because it can get thin fast), but optional.
 Drizzle over the cooled cakes for a lighter, slightly tart alternative to cream cheese frosting.

 What is a Bundt Cake?